-How to make an eCommerce website like Amazon?
+How to make a website like Amazon?
 Well, let’s try to figure it out.

 The story of Amazon started back in 1994 in Jeff Bezos’s garage.
 The marketplace grew rapidly, and in 2018, Amazon capitalization grew to $1 trillion making the company the second most profitable after Apple.